volodya-renderberg/vertices_selection_sets/README.md

 - **add** - will add the selection of this set to the current selection.
 - **replace** - only vertices of this set will be selected.
 - **del** - will remove this set

+>Data sets are in the text data-block: "vertices_selection_sets_data"